 Highlights: Impact in numbers

-To date, companies in the Unreasonable Impact community have positively affected the lives of 300 million people around the world and employ 19,000 people.
+To date, 300 companies have been supported by the partnership with Unreasonable, and collectively they have positively affected the lives of 350 million people around the world and employ 24,000 people.

 How it works